Healthcare in Malawi

-Ripple Africa receives many general enquiries each month asking about the conditions of health and healthcare services in Malawi, Africa.
-To help those wishing to learn more, we have provided a page with information about what healthcare is like in Malawi, and most specifically, in Nkhata Bay District where Ripple Africa is based.
+To improve local healthcare in Malawi, Ripple Africa has built a medical dispensary, runs a disabilities and rehabilitation project, and a family planning and sexual health project.
+To help those wishing to learn more about healthcare in Malawi, we have provided a page with information about what it is like in Malawi, and most specifically, in Nkhata Bay District where Ripple Africa is based.

 250,000 people live in the Nkhata Bay District where Ripple Africa is based.
 Important general healthcare indicators for Malawi include national life expectancy from birth at 64 years (61.5 for men and 67 for women).
 This low life expectancy in Malawi can largely be attributed to HIV/AIDS, respiratory diseases, malaria, chronic malnutrition, sub-standard health services, and inadequate access to safe drinking water and proper sanitation.